-This section is all about the penis, masculinity and how the penis features in sexual relationships.
+This section is All About The Penis, Men & Male Sexuality, masculinity and how the penis features in sexual relationships.

 Then again, there's the whole issue of sexually transmitted infections to consider.
 Chlamydia is the most common STI these days, and it can remain symptom-free in men, living in the urinary tract of the penis and possibly causing infertility.

 Assuming that the thought of an infection doesn't scare you off sex altogether, you might wish to think about what women want from sex, or indeed what men want from sex.
 Why do some men find it exciting to engage in penile modification, or fun to use sex toys, while others seem to have no attraction to these things whatsoever?

 Then there are lots of problems which arise once you are sexually active.
 For example, you may have little ejaculatory control, and want to last longer during sex; conversely, some men can engage in penile thrusting for extended periods during intercourse without reaching orgasm or being able to ejaculate.
 This unhappy state of affairs is known as delayed ejaculation.